-This page titled 5.10: Chapter References is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+5.9: Chapter References is shared under a not declared license and was authored, remixed, and/or curated by LibreTexts.

-• 5.8: Chapter References by OpenStax is licensed CC BY 4.0.
+• 5.9: References by OpenStax is licensed CC BY 4.0.
 Original source: https://openstax.org/details/books/introductory-business-statistics.

-This page titled 5.11: Chapter Solution (Practice + Homework) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.10: Chapter Review is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax.